 Metal Rings (Gold, Titanium, Silver) and General Ring Maintenance

 Most rings will obtain scratches and dings from daily wear.
 This is normal and is often viewed as character of a well loved ring.
+Our titanium, silver, and gold bands were created with those who have active lifestyles in mind so yes, they are for everyday wear.

 How to Care for Your Wood Ring